Ayman al-Zawahiri: Involvement in Chechnya

+Contacts with Russia

+The true nature of al-Zawahiri's alleged encounters with Russian agencies in 1996 remains a matter of controversy.
+What is a widely agreed upon fact is that al-Zawahiri, identified as an "Egyptian doctor", along with two Arab militants, were arrested in December 1996 by the border authorities of the Republic of Dagestan for illegally trying to cross over to the neighboring territory of Chechnya, whose rebellion was at the time in temporary hold following the Khasavyurt Accord.
+The three men were held for approximately six months in a Makhachkala prison and interrogated by the Dagestani and Russian authorities.
+The Sunday Times wrote that the Russian Federal Security Service failed to properly identify al-Zawahiri, at the time wanted for terrorist activities in Egypt.
+The three men were tried for attempting to illegally enter Russian territory and sentenced to prison time.
+They were all released in May 1997.
+Jamestown Foundation scholar and former representative of the Soviet Communist Party's International Department Evgenii Novikov has argued that the Russians would have likely been able to determine who he was, even pre-"9/11", given Russia's well-trained Arabists and the suspicious fact of Muslims crossing their borders illegally, carrying false Arabic false identities and encrypted documents, at a time when the Russian state was engaged in the suppression of the Muslim rebels in Chechnya.

-There have been doubts as to the true nature of al-Zawahiri's encounter with the Russians in 1996.
-Jamestown Foundation scholar Evgenii Novikov has argued that it seems unlikely that the Russians would not have been able to determine who he was, given Russia's well-trained Arabists and the suspicious acts of Muslims crossing borders illegally with multiple Arabic false identities and encrypted documents.
-Assassinated former FSB secret service officer Alexander Litvinenko alleged, among other things, that during this time al-Zawahiri was trained by the FSB and that he was not the only link between al-Qaeda and the FSB.
-Former KGB officer, Voice of America commentator and writer Konstantin Preobrazhenskiy supported Litvinenko's claim.
-He said that Litvinenko "was responsible for securing the secrecy of Al-Zawahiri's arrival in Russia, who was trained by FSB instructors in Dagestan, Northern Caucasus, during 1996–1997."
+Former FSB secret service officer Alexander Litvinenko, subsequently a victim of assassination, alleged, among other things, that al-Zawahiri, instead of doing time in prison, was "trained" by the FSB and also that he was not the only link between al-Qaeda and the Russian intelligence services.
+Voice of America commentator and former KGB officer Konstantin Preobrazhenskiy supported Litvinenko's claim, stating that Litvinenko "was responsible for securing the secrecy of Al-Zawahiri's arrival in Russia, who was trained by FSB instructors in Dagestan, Northern Caucasus, during 1996–1997."

 Activities in Egypt

 Al-Zawahiri was convicted of dealing in weapons and received a three-year sentence, which he completed in 1984, shortly after his conviction.

 Al-Zawahiri learned of a "Nonviolence Initiative" organized in Egypt to end the terror campaign that had killed hundreds and resulting government crackdown that had imprisoned thousands.
 Al-Zawahiri angrily opposed this "surrender" in letters to the London newspaper Al-Sharq al-Awsat.
 Together with members of al-Gama'a al-Islamiyya, he helped organize a massive attack on tourists at the Temple of Hatshepsut to sabotage the initiative by provoking the government into repression.